Hoboneer/surfraw-elvis/README.md

     $ make

-Generate all elvi (`.elvis` extension) as well as their completions (`.completion` extension).
-Generated elvi and completions will be placed in elvi/.
+Generate all elvi (`.elvis` extension).
+Generated elvi will be placed in elvi/.

     $ make install  # or make uninstall